-- New employee enrollment: Within 31 days of your start date, submit a completed paper enrollment form to HRS Pullman.
-Your account will be effective the first of the month following submission of your form.
+- New employee enrollment: Within 31 days of your start date, submit a completed enrollment through Workday.
+Your account will be effective the first of the month following submission of your election.

-- Open Enrollment period: Each November, eligible employees can enroll online or by paper form to have an FSA account for the coming calendar year, with a January 1 effective date.
+- Open Enrollment period: Each November, eligible employees can enroll to have an FSA account for the coming calendar year, with a January 1 effective date.
 You must re-enroll during Open Enrollment for each year that you wish to have this benefit.

 What if both myself and my spouse/registered domestic partner are enrolled in an FSA?

 If both you and your spouse/registered domestic partner are enrolled in an FSA for 2022, you have each enrolled into separate accounts.
 Due to enrollment in separate accounts, you were each offered the option to maximize your annual elections up to $2,750 each.
 While you may have separate accounts, each account can be used toward your own and your spouse/partners expenses.

 Example – John uses all $2,750 of his accounts contributions, and still has additional eligible medical expenses.
 Jane has $1,000 of unused funds in her account and due to John being an eligible spouse, Jane can claim John’s remaining eligible expenses toward her remaining $1,000.

 Beginning with 2022 accounts, up to $570 of unused FSA funds can be carried over into the following year.
 This applies even if you elect the maximum annual election in the next year.

 If you have leftover FSA funds in the current plan year, up to $570 may be eligible to be carried over to the next plan year.
 The account those funds are carried over to, depends on the type of medical plan you will be enrolled in in the new plan year: